creme332/pakupaku-ai/README.md

 npm run start
 ```

 Open http://localhost:4000/?pakupaku in your browser then tap on the screen once to start the game.
+You can press `Enter` to end the game at any time.

 > 🟢 **Tip**: You can paste the code in `bot.js` directly into the console of the [original game](https://abagames.github.io/crisp-game-lib-11-games/?pakupaku).
 >